-Figure 8 shows the mean for the 40 weekday period of the boiler coincidence factor for each five minute period in the day.
+Figure 10 shows the mean for the 40 weekday period of the boiler coincidence factor (proportion of boilers running) for each 5-min period in the day.
 The graph shows that there are particular times of day when demand across many homes coincides.
 The mean proportion of homes with 'occupancy' set to IN is also plotted (as explained above, the boiler is not necessarily running continuously during IN periods).
-It is noticeable that both parameters have a clear pattern of morning and evening peaks2.
+It is noticeable that both parameters have a clear pattern of morning and evening peaks.
 However, the morning peak in boiler coincidence (at 07:00) is higher than that in the evening (at 17:00), while the peak proportion of IN 'occupancy' occurs in the evening (at 18:55), not the morning.
-The mean rise in internal temperature in the second half of the day (3.2°C) is slightly higher than the mean increase in the morning period (2.8°C) (see figure 7), so the higher peak in the morning cannot be explained by a greater temperature increase3.
-A key factor contributing to the relative height of the morning peak is the synchronous starting of the heating at around 07:00 in many homes, which contrasts with the less synchronous starting up of heating systems in the early evening.
-This 'staggered start' in the evening spreads the demand for energy over a longer period and underlies the relatively lower peak4.
+The mean rise in internal temperature in the second half of the day (3.2 °C) is slightly higher than the mean increase